mcuee/libusb-win32/libusb/ddk_make/readme.txt

     make_dll.bat: builds the DLL
-    make_test.bat: builds the command line version of the test tool make_test_win.bat: builds the Windows version of the test tool make_inf_wizard.bat: builds the .inf-file creation wizard
-    make_all.bat: builds everything, driver, DLL, and the tools
+    make_test.bat: builds the command line version of the test tool make_test_win.bat: builds the Windows version of the test tool make_all.bat: builds everything, driver, DLL, and the test tools